Argent77/A7-HiddenGameplayOptions/README.md

 *Option can be found in Graphics > Display Options.*

+#### 28. Add in-game option "Render Search Map"

+Controls whether holding down SHIFT will show an overlay of the static search map for the current area.

+*Option can be found in Graphics > Display Options.*

 ## Copyright Notice

 The mod "Reveal Hidden Gameplay Options" is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).